-- Athletes should be encouraged to read and understand their Athlete Agreement and seek support from you or the British Elite Athletes Association (BEAA) as necessary. - The Athlete Medical Scheme (AMS) provided by UKS's medical insurance provider Bupa gives comprehensive cover for mental health and general health related treatment in the UK.
+- As a funded athlete, you are encouraged to read and understand your Athlete Agreement and seek support from your SGB or the BEAA where necessary.
+This document also outlines WCP support services, which will continue to be available to you during your pregnancy and post-childbirth to best support a return to training and competition. - The Athlete Medical Scheme (AMS) provided by UKS's medical insurance provider Bupa gives comprehensive cover for mental health and general health related treatment in the UK.
 It does not, however, provide funding / support for pregnancy other than offering information on its Health Information internet pages; support is instead provided through the NHS.
-For all benefits and exclusions within the AMS, please refer to the Member Summary document sent directly to your athlete by Bupa. - It is reasonable for you to set performance targets for when your athlete returns to the programme.
-However, the time it takes for your athlete to meet those requirements will depend on your athlete's type of birth delivery and any birth/post-childbirth experiences.
-For example, recovery times will differ depending on whether your athlete has experienced a natural vs assisted birth, an uncomplicated pregnancy vs complicated pregnancy and / or multiple births.
-It is important that your athletes are not pressured to return to training and competition before their body is mentally and physically ready because this can lead to injury (acute and long term), physical and mental illness, and under-performance.
-You and your respective Home Country Sports Institute (HCSI) should provide your athlete with guidance on managing this effectively. - This guidance and supporting appendices are available on the UKS website, as found here: SGB Pregnancy Guidance, and it is recommended that you make this available to your athletes. - You may also wish to share pregnancy and post-childbirth resources with your athletes and members of staff, which in many cases will be available via the HCSI.
-The UK Sports Institute (UKSI) and sportscotland Institute of Sport (SIS) have services known to UKS as follows: - The Female Athlete Health team is a multi-disciplinary team at the UKSI whose role is to support the optimal health and performance of female elite athletes by education, delivery of services, and innovation.
-Your athlete may also wish to sign up to the Female Athlete Health newsletter, published each month.
+For all benefits and exclusions within the AMS, please refer to the Member Summary document sent directly to you by Bupa. - It is reasonable for your SGB to set performance targets for when you return to the programme.
+However, the time it takes for you to meet those requirements will depend on the type of birth delivery and any birth/post-childbirth experiences.
+For example, recovery times will differ depending on whether you have experienced a natural vs assisted birth, an uncomplicated pregnancy vs complicated pregnancy and/or multiple births.
+It is important that you are not pressured to return to training and competition before your body is mentally and physically ready because this can lead to injury (acute and long term), mental and physical illness, and under-performance.
+Your SGB and Home Country Sport Institute (HCSI) should provide you with guidance on managing this effectively. - UKS recommends that this guidance and other supporting appendices relating to care and support during your pregnancy are made available to you.
+You may also access this document and the supporting appendices on the UKS website here: Athlete Pregnancy Guidance. - UK Sports Institute (UKSI) and sportscotland Institute of Sport (SIS) have services known to UKS, which are set out below: - The UKSI Female Athlete Health team is a multi-disciplinary team whose role is to support the optimal health and performance of female elite athletes by education, delivery of services, and innovation.
+You may also wish to sign up to the Female Athlete Health newsletter, published each month.
 Please contact femaleathlete@uksportsinstitute.co.uk